 Looking to secure funding, plan an event, start an initiative, change RHA’s Governing Documents, or make a statement?
 The first step is to submit a bill.
 A bill is a formal declaration of your intent to take an action on behalf of RHA, and bills fall within four general categories.

-- Area Council bills are intended for local community use—mainly by residents, Area Council Officers (ACOs), and Resident Assistants (RAs) that reside in the two to three buildings that make up that Area Council.
-If an event, initiative, or resolution is for or applies to just one Area Council, the bill should be passed through Area Council.
+- Community Council bills are intended for local community use—mainly by residents, Community Council Officers (CCOs), and Resident Assistants (RAs).
+If an event, initiative, or resolution is for or applies to just one COmmunity Council, the bill should be passed through Community Council.

 Ready to Submit a Bill?

 Fill out the below form to get started.
 Help text is provided on the form for your reference, and additional support is provided below.

 Before you submit a bill, it’s imperative that you review your Community Council’s Governing Documents which should spell out all policies and procedures related to bills.

 It’s important to note that RHA works on a reimbursement system—when a bill is passed, the Bill Author effectively has spending credit, per the specifications and limitations of the bill.
 If a bill is passed for $100 for pizza, for example, the Bill Author—or a designee acting on their behalf, with the Bill Author’s permission—can spend up to $100 on pizza.
 After making a purchase, the Bill Author submits a copy of the receipt from their purchase, and they’re then issued a reimbursement for the amount they spent via the Bursar’s Office.
 You should review our reimbursement page in its entirety before submitting a bill.